devctl/devctl.github.io/_docs/_getting-started.md

 <!--getting started page.
 Included from index.html.
 Note it is also ignored in _config.yml -->

+devctl is a work in process.
+Use with cation.
+Most features do not work at the moment.

 devctl is an open source command line interface (CLI) aimed towards developers and enables them to manage their development environments across different projects.
 Currently devctl only supports `zsh`.